frameworklori/LORI-0Plus1-Infinity/README.md

 # Lori-0Plust1-infinity

 > **0 + 1 = ∞**
-> 星辰的消減與重生，象徵宇宙不斷循環的秩序。
+> The cycle of stars and humans, where death and rebirth form an endless continuum.

 ---

 ## 🌌 Overview

-This repository explores the cycle of **stellar death and rebirth**, interpreted through both **astrophysics** and **philosophy**.
+This repository explores the cycle of **stellar death and rebirth** and mirrors it with the **human life cycle**.
-It connects scientific models of stellar evolution with symbolic thinking:
+By connecting astrophysics with philosophy, it demonstrates that both stars and humans follow a rhythm of:

-- **0 → Dissolution**: The end of a star’s life, returning to cosmic dust.
+- **0 → Dissolution**: Returning to dust or ashes.
-- **1 → Rebirth**: The formation of a new star, born from the remnants of the old.
+- **1 → Rebirth**: Emergence of a new star or continuation of the soul.
-- **∞ → Infinity**: The endless cycle of creation and destruction in the universe.
+- **∞ → Infinity**: The eternal cycle of cosmos and human existence.

 ---

-## 🔭 Stellar Evolution Cycle
+## 🔭 Stellar Evolution Cycle (Macrocosmos)

 1. **Nebula Formation** – Gas and dust collapse into a protostar.
 2. **Main Sequence** – Hydrogen fusion powers a stable star.